Save energy at home

 While living with possums isn't always easy, it is possible to live in harmony in our shared urban spaces.

 Please note: Possums are protected by law, and you have a legal obligation to deal with possums humanely.
-Possums can be trapped in order to remove them from a roof, but must be released on the same property within 50 metres of the capture site.
+Possums can be trapped to remove them from a roof but must be released on the same property within 50 metres of the capture site.

-One of a possum's biggest challenges is finding shelter and nesting sites, and the Brushtail possum will often be found seeking shelter in our roof spaces and wall cavities.
-Ringtail possums will rarely enter a roof, instead preferring to build a shelter in dense foliage metres off the ground.
+One of a possum's biggest challenges is finding shelter and nesting sites.
+The Brushtail possum will often seek shelter in our roof spaces and wall cavities.
+Ringtail possums rarely enter a roof, preferring to build a shelter in dense foliage metres off the ground.

 If possums are a nuisance at your house visit the DELWP website or Sustainable Gardening Australia website for tips on managing possums.

 If you find an injured possum please call Wildlife Victoria toll free on 1300 094 535.